 Regulations require the assessment of occupational intakes of 32P when significant amounts are handled; bioassay monitoring is required if exposed workers are likely to or could exceed 10% of applicable limits on intake.
 Internal radiation doses are determined by measuring concentrations of radioactive material contamination in work areas and assessing internal uptakes by urinalysis.

-Since OncoSilTM is administered into the patient by direct intratumoral injection, it is unlikely that any intake of 32P by workers should occur in the treatment facility.
+Since $OncoSil^{TM}$ is administered into the patient by direct intratumoral injection; it is unlikely for any intake of ^{32}P by workers to occur in the treatment facility.